The details page for a clip lists all relevant data for this clip next to a nice large video player.

-Find the Show Details action on a clip or subclip thumbnail and click it.
+Find the Show Clip Info action on a clip or subclip and click it.

-You can also select multiple clips and click the Show Details icon in the toolbar:
+You can also select multiple clips and click the Show Clip Info icon in the toolbar:

-If you open the details for multiple clips, you’ll have a navigation element at the top of the page which you can use to go to the next or previous clip:
+If you open the info for multiple clips, you’ll have a navigation element at the top of the page which you can use to go to the next or previous clip:

 The most part of the screen is taken up by the player.
 Read more about the Flow player here.